+Make that information available to students, teaching staff, management, support staff and researchers.
 We aren’t likely to achieve all this at once, different folk will get it at different times.

 Engage in additional research around the indicators, how they are used, how they can be used and what they can tell us about learning and teaching.